Dominic McGlinchey: Extradition, imprisonment, release and imprisonment

 A month after McGlinchey's capture, The Economist suggested that McGlinchey faced "only a single, seven-year-old murder charge, which could be hard to prove".
 While he was on remand, McGlinchey's daughter Maíre died of meningitis.
 He was released on parole to attend her funeral in Bellaghy.
 Nearly six months after his extradition, McGlinchey appeared in court for the murder of Hester McMullan in December 1984.
-Five crown witnesses failed to appear, but the Crown used McGlinchey's own admissions to the SCC regarding his IRA activity as evidence on Christmas Eve Justice Hutton sentenced McGlinchey to life imprisonment.
+Five crown witnesses failed to appear, but the Crown used McGlinchey's own admissions to the SCC regarding his IRA activity as evidence.
+On Christmas Eve Justice Hutton sentenced McGlinchey to life imprisonment.
 Following what Arizona jurist Michael P. P. Simon calls a "controversial and politically sensitive decision", Coogan says that it then "soon became clear that the Northern authorities had little or no evidence" on which to hold McGlinchey.
-He was released by Belfast Appeal Court the following year.
+He was released by Court of Appeal in Belfast the following year.
 Lord Justice Gibson found that McGlinchey's previous confession to the Garda regarding his IRA membership did not necessarily mean that he was involved in every action the IRA carried out in the area.
 Further, Gibson ruled that the fingerprints that had been found on the getaway car could have been placed on the vehicle up to 30-hours after Hester's death.
 Both McGlinchey's confession to membership, and his fingerprints, said Gibson in a 45-minute judgment, were thus inadmissible as evidence.